llafuente/language-spec/spec/language/types/structured.md

 They are struct properties that have no storage.

+*Rationale*

+* Setters allow field validation
+* Getters expose fields in diferent representations
+* Future change encapsulation
+* Debuggin, the developercan change a field and intercept/debug each usage.

+Syntax is split to support documentation of each part.

 *Constraints*

 1. A getter shall no modify struct memory or a semantic-error shall raise